lurchmath/quill-test/notes.md

 Later we will need a nice UI with menus, submenus, keyboard shortcuts, etc.

-# `ScreenRect`

- 1. Create a `ScreenRect` class.
- 1. Constructor can take a DOM Node and will construct it from its `getBoundingClientRect()` instead.
-Or you can pass `L,T,R,B`.
-    Internally, it's two `ScreenPoint` instances.
- 1. Optional second parameter to the constructor says to take padding into account, so you get a rect that's smaller than the bounding client rect.
- 1. There's also a `set()` routine that can read from a mouse event.
- 1. There's a `makeRelativeTo()` routine that just applies it to its internal screen points.
- 1. Add a membership test for `ScreenPoint` instances.
- 1. Add a clamping function for `ScreenPoint` instances.
- 1. Document all methods.

 # `Groupers`

  1. Rename to `GroupersModule` class in `groupers-module.js`.